Renda02/Meta-Tokens-API/README.md

 ##### **List of questions that I asked when documenting the feature.**

-1. How can I test code snippets?
+1. What is the use case of "metatoken" and "meta-token" naming on the document provided?
 2. How can I get `API KEY`?
 3. How is the ` shopperReference` obtained?
 4. How is the merchant identifier obtained?
 5. Can you point me to the information about the description of the parameters?
+6. How can I test code snippets?